Asia (band): 2006–2013: "Original Asia" reunion

 In early 2006, Downes left for a reunion of the original band lineup under the Asia name, a breakup that Payne described as "painful".
 The existing lineup (minus Downes) continued for a short while before morphing into the aforementioned GPS.

-Following Downes' departure, on 9 May 2006, John Payne, Geoff Downes, John Wetton, Carl Palmer and Steve Howe contractually agreed that John Payne could continue his 15-year period with Asia as Asia Featuring John Payne.
+Following Downes' departure, on 9 May 2006, John Payne, Geoff Downes, John Wetton, Carl Palmer and Steve Howe contractually agreed that Payne could continue his 15-year period with Asia as Asia Featuring John Payne.
 Asia featuring John Payne debuted in 2007 with Payne on vocals/bass, Guthrie Govan on guitar, Erik Norlander on keyboards and Jay Schellen on drums.
 Downes, Wetton, Palmer and Howe continued to perform and record as Asia thereafter.

 The official websites of each band reflect a split between the shared history of Payne's tenure with the band, as the reunited Asia acknowledge only pre- and post-Payne albums, whereas Asia Featuring John Payne claim Payne-era (1991–2006) albums Aqua (1992) through Silent Nation (2004) as part of their own discography.
-Asia Featuring John Payne perform songs from the entire history of Asia.
+Asia Featuring John Payne perform songs from before and during Payne's time in Asia.

 Downes and the other three original members (Wetton, Palmer and Howe) convened a group meeting in England in early 2006 in anticipation of formally reforming for work that year.
 And after a slew of rumours, they announced that this original lineup of Asia were planning a CD, DVD and world tour to celebrate the band's 25th anniversary.
-The band appeared in October 2006 on United States cable channel VH-1 Classic and began a world tour largely focused on the United States.
-The band secured ownership of the Asia name and toured under the description of the Four Original Members of Asia.
+The band appeared in October 2006 on US cable channel VH-1 Classic and began a world tour largely focused on the United States.
+The band secured ownership of the Asia name and toured under the description of "The Four Original Members of Asia".
 The set list featured most of the first album as well as a couple of songs from the second, along with one selection each from Yes, ELP, King Crimson and the Buggles to acknowledge the history of each member of the band.
-In a 2006 interview, guitarist Steve Howe states, "This is the real Asia.
+In a 2006 interview, guitarist Steve Howe stated, "This is the real Asia.
 There have been other incarnations of the band, but this is the one that the public truly embraced".